 Next up are the benefits related to risk management and compliance.
 Unfortunately, these benefits usually get short-changed in the context of a business case.
 Yes, they get mentioned, but the discussion is brief and doesn’t include any hard numbers.

 This is a missed opportunity, given the fact that reduced risk is often one of the most valuable contributions made by a records management program.

 It pays to quantify the value of risk management and compliance

 It isn’t easy to attach dollar figures to the value of risk management and compliance, but it can be done and the effort is worth it.
 The more you quantify their value, the easier it is to obtain approval for your program, and the more your contributions will be valued by the organization.

 So how do you start quantifying things?
 Here are some questions to get you started:

 - What fines or penalties would your organization be facing as a result of a records-related security breach?
-Depending on your jurisdiction, you could be looking at many thousands or even millions of dollars per offence.
+Depending on your jurisdiction, you could be looking at many thousands or even millions of dollars per offense.

 - What would lost records mean in the event of legal proceedings?
 The consequences here could include fines and lost judgments.

 - Lost records are one thing, but what about too much documentation with too little organization?
 These issues can lead to time-consuming and costly legal discovery processes.

 - What would judgments of non-compliance mean for your organization’s operations?
 In many sectors, the inability to demonstrate compliance and meet audit requirements is enough for regulators to suspend operations or transactions.
 This could lead to lost revenue and poor stock performance, which could seriously harm the company.